EmanueleIannuzzi/EmanueleIannuzzi/README.md

 I'm also planning on releasing a multitude of other Open Source projects, but I can't talk about them yet.
 Stay tuned!

 ---

-If you want to contact me, you can do so through my email.
-I'm always available for a little chat.